Financial Crisis and Islamic Finance – 5 Major Reasons of Resilience:

 Shariah prohibits usury, speculation, gambling, and unethical predatory practices.
 These things are, ironically, the very causes of what rots and eats away at the foundations of countries that operate under the rules of Western banks.

-While studying the financial crises and Islamic finance, we must consider another reason, and that is relationship.
+To fully understand the financial crisis and Islamic finance, we must consider relationship.
 The citizens’ relationships with conventional banks is always in the form of a creditor to debtor, unlike Islamic banks.
 Everything revolves around interest rates and credit worthiness.
 This prevents any real relationship with a bank, thus its lack of contribution to the communities around them.
 Islamic banking has to provide an equal service and maintain a trust with the community in order to prosper.

 3. Investments in the Bank: